St. Paul schools eyeing online option for all students

-Online learning would return as an option this fall for all students in St. Paul Public Schools under a proposal being presented to the school board Tuesday.
+Online learning will be an option again this fall for all students in St. Paul schools.

-Superintendent Joe Gothard is recommending that a new online school that initially was being designed for high schoolers be expanded immediately to include students from kindergarten through grade 12.
+The school board agreed Tuesday to immediately expand a new online school initially being designed for high schoolers to include students from kindergarten through grade 12.

-The district cites increasing demand in a shifting landscape that has seen coronavirus cases rising and the state Department of Education loosening requirements for districts and charters to continue offering distance learning.
+The district has cited increasing demand in a shifting landscape that has seen coronavirus cases rising and the state Department of Education loosening requirements for districts and charters to continue offering distance learning.

+"Many feel it's not safe to come back with COVID-19," Superintendent Joe Gothard told board members.

+The school board also signed off Tuesday on a plan outlined a week ago calling for students, staff members and visitors to wear masks in all district buildings beginning Wednesday.

 District spokesman Kevin Burns said Tuesday that about 60 high school students had enrolled in the new SPPS Online School.
-A survey this summer showed 23% of families were "very interested" in enrolling their children in virtual learning this coming school year and 10% were "slightly interested."
+Families now wishing to enroll elementary and middle school students can do so beginning Wednesday on the district's website at spps.org.

-The school has its own principal, Jeffrey Bush, and is to be staffed with teachers who the district hopes will seek the opportunity for reasons other than simply not wanting to be in-person in their respective buildings.
+The school has its own principal, Jeffrey Bush.
+The district has said it hopes to staff the school with teachers who want the opportunity to teach online and not just avoid teaching in-person in their respective buildings.

 "We really want to find the right match," Gothard said.